Working with Kamala – and bracing for Trump: How Starmer is preparing for US election

 Since becoming prime minister on 5 July, Sir Keir Starmer has only met with one of the two candidates hoping to be elected president – and it was not with his natural Democrat ally Kamala Harris, but Republican rival Donald Trump.

-The lack of a meeting between Ms Harris and Sir Keir was not a snub from either side but reflects a twin track approach that Labour have been taking in preparing for the outcome tomorrow for many months now dating back to when they were still in opposition.
+The lack of a meeting between Ms Harris and Sir Keir was not a snub from either side but reflects a twin-track approach that Labour has been taking in preparing for the outcome tomorrow for many months now, dating back to when they were still in opposition.

 In what always looked set to be a tight presidential race, the Labour prime minister has known for a long time that he faced two very different scenarios from an outcome dependent on a handful of counties in a few swing states.